JJSimo/Notes/cheat.md

 tools for scanning ports to identify open ports
 `nmap -T4 -p- -A 10.0.2.152`
-`nmap -Pn --script smb-vuln* -p 139,445 10.0.2.152`
+`nmap -Pn --script smb-vuln* -p 139,445 10.0.2.152` `nmap -sV -sC -p- 10.129.42.253`

 `-T4` —> set scan velocity from 1 to 5 (1 slow but complete - 5 fast but)
 `-p-` —> scan all ports (without scann only 1000 most known) `-A` —> show me all that you found
 `-Pn` --> treat all hosts as online -- skip host discovery

+`-sV` -->  fingerprint services on the target and identify the service protocol, app name, version `-sC` -->   Nmap scripts should be used to try and obtain more detailed information.

 ##### dnsrecon
 tools for gathering DNS information